iuyte/xkcd/README.md

-# reveals
+# xkcd
-Used to post reveals in VTOW
+An XKCD discord bot written Go.
+Runs in Docker.